 An explanation of the MCIS Levy

-The MCIS Levy is the Medical Care & Injury Services Levy.
+The MCIS Levy is the Medical Care and Injury Services Levy.

 The MCIS Levy appears as a separate charge on your greenslip.